vidtsin/babycare-odoo/bbc_sale/README.rst

 * No stock moves can be created from the standalone stock move view (for instance, referred to from the product form)
 * Show supplier code on product variants
 * Search supplier code, default code and EAN by default
+* When copying a product, force product name to be '/'.
+On next name write, also overwrite the label instead of just the translation in the user's language.
+* Rename product description to Long description and sale description to short description.